Regular Poisson manifolds of compact types (PMCT 2): The linear variation theorem II: the general case

 On the other hand, we also have the affine version of $\Ilin$:

 and its image:

-For the statement of the linear variation theorem we use $\nu(\cF_\pi)$ and its structure of integral affine representation of $\Pi_1(M)$ (see Section \ref{sec:IAS:orbifolds}), or in the terminology of Remark \ref{flat-integral-affine-bundles}, with the structure of flat integral affine bundle.
+Second. the statement of the linear variation will use $\nu(\cF_\pi)$ and its structure of integral affine representation of $\Pi_1(M)$ (see Section \ref{sec:IAS:orbifolds}), or in the terminology of Remark \ref{flat-integral-affine-bundles}, the structure of flat integral affine bundle.
 In order to emphasize this structure, we will use the notation $\nu^{\Aff}(\cF_\pi)$.
 Moreover, we also use the developing $\dev: \Pi_1(M)\to \nu(\cF_{\pi})$ associated to the transverse integral affine structure (see Section \ref{sec:IAS:orbifolds}):